renu12345678/tv-showsapp/README.md

 ### Project Description
 ```
-A simple Tv Shows Application can view popular and genere based shows and you can search and view the details of show.
-This project is developed in React JS .
+A simple Tv Shows Application can view popular and genere based shows and user can search and view the details of show, and also able to select genre and get the shows related to selected genre,This project is developed in React JS.
 ```